 His own statements behind the scenes in the records and echoed in Richard Larsen’s book are that his “sickness” started before he met Liz and that he “acted on it” in 1971, 1972, 1973.
 I can corroborate Larsen’s statements in his book because I have those records.
+My experiences documented in emails going back to 2001 also corroborate his stalking and predatory activity as far back as the winter of 1970/1971 when it started with me when I was in high school in Tacoma, WA.
 What was found at Taylor Mountain corroborates Bundy’s statement of earlier activity and verifies again that his found sites in WA State were not dumping grounds as Keppel states, but active crime scenes/murder scenes.

 - Page 10 of book: “Issaquah…no clothing, wallets or jewelry – items commonly used for preliminary identification – had been found on site.”
 [Keppel is referencing the first day on site]